 - Customers were not advised by Aegon that if the savings element of the Life Cover is under-performing then they either have to increase their premiums or reduce their Life Cover.

 - Aegon failed to inform the customer that a Savings element attached to Life Cover may not have been the best option for them.

 Have Aegon mis-sold you your Whole of Life Policy?

 You may have been mis-sold your Whole of Life Policy by Aegon if any of the following is relevant to you:

 - I did not ask Aegon to set-up my whole of life policy.

-- I was not told by Aegon that my Life Cover premiums could fluctuate.
+- I was not advised by Aegon that my Life Cover premiums could fluctuate.

-- I was advised by Aegon that my Life Cover would pay the full amount on first death.
+- I was informed by Aegon that my Life Cover would pay the full amount on first death.

 - Aegon made me feel pressured into taking out the whole of life policy.

 If any of the above reasons for complaint are relevant, you could be entitled to: